 Installation – “Nest”

-NEST provides a variety of spaces by overlapping and layering the landscape, wall, and shelter components.
+The program brief asked for proposals to respond with an accessible solution within a limited budget.
+NEST creates opportunities from these constraints.
+Working within the given parameters, NEST is composed of three clearly defined components: LANDSCAPE, WALL, and SHELTER.
+This restrained kit of parts limits the complexity of the construction process and combine to minimize the impact of the proposed treehouse and accessible ramp to the children’s garden site.
 The WALL consists of a single row of 4×4 cypress posts which weave through the children’s Garden landscape.
-This wall serves to retain a new LANDSCAPE, a planted berm which serves as the structure for an accessible ramp.
-The wall also serves as the primary structural component for a new SHELTER which cantilevers 5 feet out above the children’s Garden landscape.
-The types of open spaces created by this approach range from open FIELD to protected RIDGE; enclosed spaces range from a sunken DEN to an elevated NEST.
-How these spaces are used is open to interpretation, limited only by the child’s imagination.
+This wall serves to retain a new LANDSCAPE, a planted berm which serves as the base for an accessible ramp.
+The wall also serves as the primary structural component for a new SHELTER which cantilevers 5 feet above the children’s Garden landscape.
+The organization of these components allows for different spaces of discovery to overlap horizontally and vertically within the garden.
+The spaces created range from an open field to a protected ridge.
+Enclosed spaces range from a sunken den to an elevated nest.
+How these spaces are used is open to interpretation, limited only by the imagination of a child.

 University of Tennessee Botanical Gardens

-Project Team:
+Project Team

-Michael A. Davis LEED AP
+Michael Davis

 Lauren Mullane